-As used in this manual, the words "must" and "must not" indicate a required COURSE OF ACTION, one in which Rangers have no discretion.
+As used in this manual, the words "MUST" and "MUST NOT" indicate a REQUIRED COURSE OF ACTION, one in which Rangers have no discretion.
 In contrast, the words "should" and "should not" indicate a recommendation rather than an absolute requirement.
 In such cases there may exist valid reasons in particular circumstances to choose a different course of action, and Rangers are expected to use their best judgment in determining what to do.

 This document is produced by the Ranger Training Academy.
-Editors: k8, Peaches, Safety Phil, Saturn
+Editors: Cobalt!, Fuzzy, Lola, Roslyn, and Saturn Layout & design: Saturn